 And, in February 2021, a report from Making Caring Common found that 36 percent of all Americans feel serious loneliness.

 Don’t dismiss this emotion: Being lonely is associated with increased rates of depression, anxiety, and suicide, according to the Centers for Disease Control and Prevention (CDC).
-It may be as damaging to your health as a 15-cigarettes-a-day habit.

 And hearing loss can accentuate social isolation and loneliness: One frequently cited study found that each decibel decrease in hearing perception increased the odds of developing severe loneliness by 7 percent.
 Here’s what you need to know about the connection between hearing loss and loneliness.